Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 Ans - It is often said by elderly people that teenage is a very important, crucial as well dangerous in one's life, therefore parents are always advised to keep an eye on teenagers because this age is full of desire, energy, and imagination but lack of worldly experience and patience, and they are eager to achieve everything in the life as fast as they could, also they quickly get inspired by their favourite personalities and want to become exactly like them.

-Benefits - If someone guides them by observing their skills and potential, and channelize their power and mentality, then they can easily achieve what they want in their life.
+Benefits - If someone guides them by observing their skills and potential, and channeling their power and mentality, then they can easily achieve what they want in their life.
 It is always observed in many successful life stories either their parents or teachers became their mentors to show them write path and taught them what would be possible obstacles in the path and how to overcome them.

-Disadvantages- But on the other hand, if the decision is taken by just instinct, in a hustle-bustle, without caring about the haves and have-nots, required skill, dedication, and devotion, then chances are more to face failure.
+Disadvantages- On the other hand, if the decision is taken by just instinct, in a hustle-bustle, without caring about the haves and have-nots, required skill, dedication, and devotion, then chances are more to face failure.
 This would not only be a waste of time, money, and energy but consequently one has to face despair, frustration, and lack of confidence for the rest of the life.
 It is also said that" Well Begin Is Half Done", so before taking any major decision without the proper involvement of any senior, thoughtful and practical research to be made, as we have seen at the end of the lesson what exactly Sophie faced.

 No comments